lorensen/VTKExamples/src/Instructions/ForAdministrators.md

 ```
 ### Minify HTML pages

 *mkdocs* generates HTML pages from the markdown files in *doc*.
 These pages have lots of white space.
 We use the python package [htmlmin](https://htmlmin.readthedocs.io/en/latest/) to compress the generated HTML.
-The compressed pages are abput 30% smaller after running *htmlmin*.
+The compressed pages are about 30% smaller after running *htmlmin*.
 We use the command line to process each *index.html* file in *site/*.

 *htmlmin* must be installed:
 ```bash